-How CORAT antibodies protect against severe COVID19
+How CORAT antibodies protect against severe COVID-19

-In contrast, CORAT antibody immunotherapy (also named “passive vaccine”) supplements the not yet existing antibodies in the patient’s body from the very time of injection, thus helping to lower the virus burden immediately.
-An active vaccine can protect healthy persons after some weeks, but it does not help patients already infected.
-Further, it cannot provide immediate protection to risk groups and exposed medical care personnel.
+COVID-19 vaccines have made an invaluable contribution to pandemic containment.
+Nevertheless, the development of COVID-19 therapies remains essential.
+An active vaccine can protect healthy persons after some weeks, but it does not help patients who are already infected.
+It can neither provide immediate protection to risk groups and exposed medical care personnel.
 CORAT antibodies can fill this treatment gap and thus perfectly complement virus-based vaccines.

 Serum therapy is established since 120 years and well tolerated

-- Serum therapy uses (un-defined) mixtures of antibodies from immunized animals or convalescent patients to neutralize pathogens
+• Serum therapy uses (un-defined) mixtures of antibodies from immunized animals or convalescent patients to neutralize pathogens

-- Introduced by Emil v.
+• Introduced by Emil v.
 Behring in the late 19th century (First Nobel prize for medicine 1901), countless children cured (diphtheria)

 Recombinant neutralising antibodies are a proven class of drugs

-- Synagis® (palivizumab): Prevention of respiratory syncytial virus (RSV) infection, approved to be used as a precautionary measure in premature babies, infants and toddlers with previous illnesses (prophylactic administration).
+There is already an approved antibody neutralizing drug against lung viruses, which eliminates the disadvantages of serum therapy, and shows how well antibodies can be tolerated.
+Synagis® (palivizumab): Prevention of respiratory syncytial virus (RSV) infection, approved to be used as a precautionary measure in premature babies, infants and toddlers with previous illnesses (prophylactic administration).

-How human antibody COR-101 neutralizes the coronavirus SARS-CoV-2
+How the human antibody COR-101 neutralizes SARS-CoV-2

 COR-101 showed an IC50 of 0.56 nM in a plaque-based live SARS-CoV-2 neutralization assay.
 The crystal structure of COR-101 in complex with SARS-CoV-2-RBD was solved at 2.0 A resolution showing that the antibody binds at the same region as the human coronavirus receptor ACE2 to SARS-CoV-2-RBD (see also here).
 COR-101 covers an extraordinarily large area and with very high binding strength.
 As a result, the virus can no longer attack and penetrate the cells and multiply.